givingjar/blog.givingjar.org/_posts/2016-01-13-progress-report-3.md

 #### Website Improvements

 Updating the Giving Jar websites is a very manual process right now.
-The goal is to full automate publishing progress reports, charity spotlights, and all other content.
+The goal is to fully automate publishing progress reports, charity spotlights, and all other content.
 Small strides were made these past two weeks: the blog is now using Jekyll 3 instead of GitHub Pages and is being built with Grunt.

 There were some superficial changes made as well.
 The logo now has a colored background, the landing page has a new social card that doesn't use the logo, and there's a link in the top right of the blog to all of the published charity spotlights.